IBM-Cloud/logistics-wizard/README.md

   OK
   ```

+### Travis CI
+One popular option for continuous integration is [Travis CI][travis_url].
+We have provided a `.travis.yml` file in this repository for convenience.
+In order to set it up for your repository, take the following actions:

+1. Go to your [Travis CI Profile][travis_profile_url]

+2. Check the box next to your logistics-wizard GitHub repository and then click the settings cog

+3. Create the following environment variables
+	- `LOGISTICS_WIZARD_ENV` - TEST
+	- `SMTP_SERVER` - smpt.gmail.com
+	- `SMTP_SERVER_PORT` - 587
+	- `SMTP_USER_NAME`
+	- `SMTP_PASSWORD`

+	To get values for the `SMTP_USER_NAME` and `SMTP_PASSWORD` variables, check out the [Setting up email](#setting-up-email) section.

+Thats it!
+Now your future pushes to GitHub will be built and tested by Travis CI.

 ### Code Coverage Tests
 If you have you would like to perform code coverage tests as well, you can use [coveralls][coveralls_url] to perform this task.
 If you are using [Travis CI][travis_url] as your CI tool, simply replace `python` in your test commands with `coverage run` and then run `coveralls` as follows: